 Reporting faulty lamps, which could be replaced by energy efficient alternatives such as LEDs.

-After your meeting feedback results to the School Business Manager and Head Teacher to create an overall picture of the school’s energy use, and any improvements that could be made.
+After your meetings report back what you and the Lunchtime/cleaning staff have discussed to the School Business Manager and Head Teacher to create an overall picture of the school’s energy use, and any improvements that could be made.